vmware/terraform-provider-avi/website/docs/d/avi_seproperties.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
-* `se_agent_properties` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `se_agent_properties` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `se_bootup_properties` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `se_bootup_properties` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `se_runtime_properties` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `se_runtime_properties` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `uuid` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `uuid` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.